chiranjeevH/chiranjeevH/README.md

 # Chiranjeev Harshwal

 ## About Me
-I am a data analyst with a 3 years of background in ETL development, data warehousing, and data visualization.
+I am a data analyst with a 3 years of background in Data Science and Analytics, focusing on ETL development, data warehousing, and data visualization.
 With a Master’s degree from the University of Pittsburgh and comprehensive hands-on experience in diverse data environments, I specialize in leveraging technical tools to enhance data accuracy, reporting, and business decision-making processes.

 Connect with me via 👉: